CHANGES

 "How was it for you, dear?
 How does it feel?
 Can we even be sure if he's alive in there?"
 Mr. Leonhart asked.

 "Congratulations on the birth.
-I believe the monarchy is safe now," said Levi in an ironic tone while crossing his arms and leaning against one of the decorated walls.
-He was waiting for the maids to leave the room.
+I believe the monarchy is safe now," Levi said in an ironic tone while crossing his arms and leaning against one of the highly decorated walls.
+He waited for the maids to leave the room, looking towards his young pupil with eyes filled with disapproval.

-"Captain, I'm glad to see you are alive," responded Historia with her dead eyes.
+Historia turned to him with a dry expression.
+"Captain, I'm glad to see you are alive," she responded with dead eyes.

 "Are you?
-I don't buy that.
-I can't believe you went along with this, supporting Eren's stupid plan.
-But now to think of it, you're probably crazier than he is," Levi said.
+I don't buy that for a second.
+I can't believe you went along with this nonsense, supporting Eren's stupid plan.
+But now to think of it, you're probably crazier than he is," Levi started his admonishment.

 "It was either us or them," Historia responded with grace and a hiss of anger.
 "We had to move quickly, to protect our own."